The Haagerup property is not invariant under quasi-isometry

 \begin{remark} The semidirect products $G$ and $L$ are arguably simpler (non-discrete) examples showing that the Haagerup property and weak amenability are not QI invariants among \emph{unimodular} s.c.\ c.g.\ l.c.\ groups.
 Such examples cannot be obtained by cocompact inclusions $H < H'$ as this would force $H$ and $H'$ to be ME.
-Although it is an example of two quasi-isometric group only one of which is Haagerup, the related cocompact inclusion $\RR^2 \rtimes T_2 < \RR^2 \rtimes \SL_2(\RR)$ is uninteresting from the point of view of ME as $\RR^2 \rtimes T_2$ is not unimodular (where $T_2 = \overline{\langle H,P \rangle}$ denotes the group described in equation \eqref{equation:T}). \end{remark}
+Let $T_2 = \overline{\langle H,P \rangle}$ be the group described in equation \eqref{equation:T}: although it provides an example of two quasi-isometric groups with only one of them being Haagerup, the related cocompact inclusion $\RR^2 \rtimes T_2 < \RR^2 \rtimes \SL_2(\RR)$ is uninteresting from the point of view of ME as $\RR^2 \rtimes T_2$ is not unimodular. \end{remark}